lostatc/acid-store/README.md

 For details and examples, see the [documentation](https://docs.rs/acid-store).

+⚠ This project is experimental! ⚠

-⚠️ This project is still experimental; it experiences frequent breaking API changes and hasn't been tested thoroughly.
+This project experiences frequent breaking API changes and hasn't been tested thoroughly.
 This project is not ready for use in production environments.
 Please remember to back up your data if you choose to use this library.
 Also keep in mind that this code has not been audited for security.

 ## Features